Shiazy18/az-104/IMplement and Manage Storage.md

 `Lifecycle management policies` are supported for block blobs and append blobs in general-purpose v2, premium block blob, and Blob Storage accounts.

+AzCopy supports copying data to Blob storage and File storage,

 only storage accounts configured with `LRS` (Locally Redundant Storage), `GRS` (Geo-Redundant Storage), or `RA-GRS` (Read-Access Geo-Redundant Storage) support moving blob data to the Archive access tier.

  Azure Blob Storage is configured using `immutability` policies (such as time-based retention or legal hold), which are set at the container level.